Implantology · DGI-certified

 Prosthetics & material

-Full-ceramic restorations from Austrian master laboratories.
+Full-ceramic restorations from the Austrian master laboratory.

 Metal-free, tooth-coloured restorations with natural light dynamics — aesthetic dental work visually indistinguishable from natural teeth, also suitable for patients with allergy sensitivity.
 Whether crowning a single front tooth or rebuilding a full arch: every restoration is individually planned.